asrashley/dash-live/README.md

 ### Running development server using a Docker image

-There is a dockerfile to create a Docker image that contains all the required packages to run the development server.
+The [Dockerfile](./Dockerfile) can be used to create a Docker image that contains all the required packages to run the development server.

 ```sh
 docker build -t dashlive .